 FaceReader automatically analyses facial expressions, providing an objective measurement of emotions.
 It classifies the six basic expressions: happy, sad, angry, surprised, scared and disgusted, as well as recognising 'contempt' and a 'neutral' state.
 Attitudes such as ‘interest’, ‘boredom’ and ‘confusion’ can also be automatically measured and recent work even allows researchers to explore whether a person is being sincere (for example when they smile).

-FaceReader also logs: valence, arousal, gaze direction, head orientation, age, gender, ethnicity and the presence of facial hair and glasses.
+FaceReader also logs: Action Units, valence, arousal, gaze direction, head orientation, facial states and custom expressions.

 Using still images, video clips or a live feed, FaceReader classifies the face through: